it-bens/shopware-remote-api-test-runner/README.md

 Shopware provides a lot of internal test classes and test bootstrapping that this projects uses.
 A look into the `Shopware\Core\Framework\Test\TestCaseBase\AdminApiTestBehaviour` trait shows methods to create/return a pre-authenticated browser or at least methods to do the authentication very easy.
 Internally this methods execute the usual authentication process.

 At some point in the authentication process, the `Shopware\Core\Framework\Api\EventListener\JsonRequestTransformerListener` is called.
 Doesn't sound exciting or deal-breaking?
 Well, the JSON request transforming isn't.
-But the way this method get the raw data from the request can be problematic:
+But the way this method gets the raw data from the request can be problematic:

 ```php
 /** @var Symfony\Component\HttpKernel\Event\RequestEvent $event */